Egg Drop Soup (Better than Restaurant Quality!)

-"After many many trips to different Chinese restaurants looking for a good bowl of egg drop soup, I decided to take it upon myself to create what I feel is the ultimate in egg drop soup.
-I hope you enjoy it as much as I do!"
+I decided to create the ultimate egg drop soup recipe after many many trips to different Chinese restaurants looking for a good bowl of it.
+I hope you enjoy it as much as I do!

 Wow!
 This soup was quick and easy, and best of all, it tasted great.
 It is very creamy with the corn starch and ratio of 1 egg per cup of broth.
 Thank you for a delicious recipe!